SkowyrnyMG/mateuszgruzla.pl/content/blog/axios-test-with-mockfn-and-msw/index.md

 ## Testing axios

 When I've tested axios for the first time I went straight forward with it.
-I didn't mock my requests and I didn't use MSW neither.
+I didn't mock my requests and I didn't use MSW either.
 My tests were using regular GET, POST requests.
 As long as the API responded with 200 and with correct data all of my tests passed, but when I've lost internet connection for a while all of them failed.
-At this point I've figured out that maybe I should write my axios test in another way?
+At this point, I've figured out that maybe I should write my axios test in another way?

-After research I found 2 reasonable ways that allow me to test my API request in a fast and predictable way.
-The first old school way is **mocking your axios/fetch**, second is the **Mocking the Service Worker**.
+After research, I found 2 reasonable ways that allow me to test my API request in a fast and predictable way.
+The first old-school way is **mocking your axios/fetch**, second is the **Mocking the Service Worker**.

 ### Mocking axios